|

 Visualizing Entanglement and Nonlocality

-Schrödinger said that his "Wave Mechanics" provided more "visualizability" (Anschaulichkeit) than the Copenhagen school and its "damned quantum jumps" as he called them.
+Schrödinger said that his "Wave Mechanics" provided more "visualizability" (Anschaulichkeit) than the "damned quantum jumps" of the Copenhagen school, as he called them.
 He was right.

 But we must focus on the probability amplitude wave function of the prepared two-particle state, and not attempt to describe the paths or locations of independent particles - at least until after some measurement has been made.
-We must also keep in mind the conservation laws that Einstein used to discover nonlocal behavior in the first place.
-Then we can see that the "mystery" of nonlocality is primarily the same mystery as the single-particle collapse of the wave function.
+We must also keep in mind the conservation laws that Einstein used to describe nonlocal behavior in the first place.
+Then we can see that the "mystery" of nonlocality for two particles is primarily the same mystery as the single-particle collapse of the wave function.
+But there is an extra mystery, one we might call an "enigma," of the nonseparability of identical indistinguishable particles.

-As Richard Feynman said, there is only one mystery in quantum mechanics (the collapse of probability and the consequent statistical outcomes).
+As Richard Feynman said, there is only one mystery in quantum mechanics (the superposition of states, the probabilities of collapse into one state, and the consequent statistical outcomes).
 The only difference in two-particle entanglement and nonlocality is that two particles appear simultaneously (in their original interaction frame) when their wave function collapses.

 Animation of a two-particle wave function collapsing - click to restart

 "I consider [entanglement] not as one, but as the characteristic trait of quantum mechanics, the one that enforces its entire departure from classical lines of thought."Schrödinger knew that his two-particle wave function could not have the same simple interpretation as the single particle, which can be visualized in ordinary 3-dimensional configuration space.
 And he is right that entanglement exhibits a richer form of the "action-at-a-distance" and nonlocality that Einstein had already identified in the collapse of the single particle wave function.
-But the main difference is that two particles acquire new properties instead of one, and they do it instantaneously (at faster than light speeds), just as in the case of a single-particle measurement.
-Nonlocality and entanglement are thus just another manifestation of Feynman's "only" mystery.
-In both single-particle and two-particle cases paradoxes appear only when we attempt to describe independent distinguishable particles following separate paths to measurement by observer A (and/or observer B).
+But the main difference is that two particles acquire new properties instead of one, and they do it instantaneously (at faster than light speeds), just as in the case of a single-particle measurement, where the finite probability of appearing at various distant locations collapses to zero at the instant the particle is found somewhere.

 EPR "Loopholes" and Free Will